Updated:

 To fix a data table that doesn’t have table headers, the scope attribute, or a caption, add them in the HTML or use your web content editor.

-Some web content editors don’t have the option to add a caption or make the first column and row headers.
-Most editors will have the option to switch to an HTML view though.
 Once you switch to HTML, you can add a caption, headers, and the scope attribute to your table in the HTML.
 Here are the steps:

 1. Switch to your content editor’s HTML view.